autopi-io/documentation/docs/cloud/fleet/Device_Install_Procedure.md

 9. You have now made sure the device is up to date and any changes have been synced ot the device.

-### What pending syncs
+### What Pending Syncs
 Pending Syncs are changes made to a device from a cloud service such as the cloud.autopi.io or my.autopi.io that needs to be applied to the devices before they take effect.
 The Pending sync will automatically be applied the next time it starts or when manually asked to sync if the device is online while changes are being made.

-## Check list for setting up a new car.
+## Check List for Setting Up a New Car.
 1. Ensure that the device is assigned to the correct template and that the template has been applied to the device.
 2. Make sure the device is paired with the correct vehicle.
 3. Update the device to the latest version.
 4. Clear any pending syncs.

-## Procedure for changing vehicle assigned to a device.
+## Procedure for Changing Vehicle Assigned to a Device.
 1. Make sure that the template that is assigned is appropriate for the new vehicle, if not then assign the device
     to a template that is appropriate for the new vehicle.
 2.	create a new vehicle to connect the device to if it hasn’t already been created.